 The Singapore Monetary Authority (MAS) is the central bank of the state.
 It also has a duty to regulate the financial sector.
 MAS's duties include the conducting of monetary policy and the supervision of financial institutions.
 It also has policies for financing terrorism and preventing money laundering.
 MAS imposes large fines on financial institutions that do not comply with AML policies.

 AUSTRAC – The Australian Transaction Report And Analysis Center

 The Australian Transaction Reports and Analysis Center (AUSTRAC) was established to fight money laundering, financing of terrorism, fraud and other financial crimes.
 It is the most important financial intelligence agency of the Australian government.
 The Anti-Money Laundering and Counter-Terrorism Financing Act have taken measures against elements that threaten the financial system.
 Financial institutions in Australia are required to submit reports to the AUSTRAC regarding AML / CTF.
 AUSTRAC imposes sanctions on persons or financial institutions that do not comply with these rules.

 FCIB – The Financial Crimes Investigation Board

-Financial Crimes Investigation Board of the Republic of Turkey was established by the Treasury and Ministry of Finance.
+Financial Crimes Investigation Board was established by the Republic of Turkey Ministry of Treasury And Finance.
 Its purpose is to investigate and prevent money laundering offenses.
 The Financial Crimes Investigation Board is an institution that contributes to the creation of an efficient economy and safe society by combating money laundering and the financing of terrorism.
 Financial Crimes Investigation Board has the authority to audit.
 FCIB checks suspicious transactions.

 Sanction Scanner is an AI-driven compliance software.
 It provides enhanced global sanction & PEP screening services to support your compliance program.
 Getting compliant is one click away.